John-Gaitho/Deck-of-cards/README.md

+# Description
+ Hello There this is a Card Game, built using HTML, CSS and JavaScript, where player can play Deck.
-# HOW TO USE
+# HOW TO USE;
 <img src="https://png.pngtree.com/thumb_back/fh260/background/20200528/pngtree-gaming-black-gold-playing-cards-background-image_336962.jpg">

 ## Requirements

- -A computer, tablet or phone
+ - A computer, tablet or phone
- -Access to the internet
+ - Access to the internet
- -View Live Site
+ - View Live Site
- -Ensure that your device of choice has a browser installed.
+ - Ensure that your device of choice has a browser installed.
 Click the link provided below to view the site.

 https://john-gaitho.github.io/Deck-of-cards/